fmillion-mnsu/cs480-f23/SYLLABUS.md

 ## Class Time and Place

 - **Semester/Block**: Fall 2023, Block 2 (10/17/2023 through 11/30/2023), 13 class sessions
-- **Days and Time**: Tuesdays and Thursdays, 8:00 AM - 9:50 AM ([iCalendar File](cs480.ics))
+- **Days and Time**: Tuesdays and Thursdays, 8:00 AM - 9:50 AM ([iCalendar File](https://github.com/fmillion-mnsu/cs480-f23/raw/master/cs480.ics))
 - **Location:** TE 315 ([Building Map](https://www.mnsu.edu/globalassets/maps/university/buildings/2021/tre_03_thirdfloor_2021.pdf))

 ## Instructor

 - **Name**: Flint D. Million (he/him)
 - **Email**: flint.million@mnsu.edu
-- **Office / Student Support Hours**: TBD
+- **Office / Student Support Hours**: By Appointment

 It's important to me that I be available to help you succeed in this course.
 If you need to contact me, please send me an E-mail.
-I try to answer all emails within 24 hours, including weekends.
+I try to answer all emails within 24 hours, including weekends - even if I need more time to respond, I will acknowledge receipt of your message.
 If I have not responded to your E-mail message after 24 hours, please resend the message in case it got lost or buried. *Do not feel you need to wait longer than 24 hours* to resend your message - I would rather see your message more than once than miss your questions!

 If you would like to meet with me directly, you can schedule time with me to meet in my office or in the CS Project space.
 Please contact me via E-mail or before or after class and I will accommodate your time schedule to the best of my ability.